 The Base Camp Route provides one of three standard approaches to Black Lake (黑海).
 The others are Lanhua Meadow Route (兰花坪路线) and Jianshan Route (尖山路线).
-The Base Camp Route is the standard path used by many mountain guides, including the ones from On the Clouds Inn of Haba, which is located in the Hui hamlet of Longwangbian (龙汪边).
-Mountain climbers ascending Haba Snow Mountain travel the path in large numbers.
+The Base Camp Route is the standard path used by many mountain guides, including the ones from On the Clouds Inn of Haba (云上哈巴客栈), which is located in the Hui hamlet of Longwangbian (龙汪边).
+Mountain climbers ascending Haba Snow Mountain travel the path in large numbers, in addition to mules carrying their gear.
 Most stay overnight at Base Camp and attempt the summit the next day or following an additional day of acclimatization.
-Trekkers who do not intend to reach the top are also welcome to stay at Base Camp.
+Trekkers who do not intend to reach the top are welcome to stay at Base Camp.
 For information about facilities and fees please see the Base Camp page.
-For information about the different place names on the route, see below.
+For information about the different place names on the route, see the last section below.
 Reliable water sources: the spring at the base of the route, Xiaoqila Meadow, Daqila Shelter, and the small pond at Base Camp.

 Over the years, the path to Base Camp has received heavy use from thousands of mountaineers and mules.
 This has caused erosion, deep rutting and a proliferation of paths.
 Under wet conditions the track may turn into a muddy mess.
 Needless to say, the trek can be unpleasant.
 Riding a mule can be a sensible alternative to walking.